 Captain Shipley took command of another new American packet ship soon afterwards, called the ‘Underwriter’.

-William Cuscaden (retired coastguard), is shown in the Wexford directory 1885, at ‘Alexandria’, which may be the old house in the same area, known as ‘Alexandra’, in the north suburbs of Wexford town.
-Chief coastguard, Captain William Cuscaden (1801-1887), was buried overlooking the scene of his toil, in Ballyvalloo cemetery, a few miles south of Cahore, county Wexford, in 1887.
-At least one son of five children died prematurely, the others, son and three daughters, would seem to have emigrated to New Worlds.
+William Cuscaden (retired coastguard), is shown in the Wexford directory 1885, at the house, ‘Alexandria’, which may be the old house in the same area, known as ‘Alexandra’, in the north suburbs of Wexford town.
+Chief coastguard, Captain William Cuscadden (1801-1887), was buried overlooking the scene of his toil, in Ballyvalloo cemetery, a little south of Cahore, county Wexford, in 1887.
+It is documented that he had eight children by his two wives and that two died prematurely.
+With some confusion, the remaining sons and daughters would seem to have emigrated to New Worlds.

 His son William Andrew, born in 1853, studied at Trinity College Dublin, and played rugby for Ireland.
 He travelled to the Far East as a high ranking officer in the police force.

 William Henry Cuscaden died leaving modest means.
 Addressed at, The Folly, Wexford, he lies buried with his two wives, sharing a remote coastal burial place with a number of shipwreck victims he was unable to rescue.
-It is a testimony to the great loss of life from shipwrecks along the coastline of this county that, he could have been buried almost anywhere in sight of the sea, from Wicklow to Wexford, and shared similar company.
+It is a testimony to the great number of lives that were lost to shipwreck along the coastline of this county that, he could have been buried in any cemetery in sight of the sea, from Wicklow to Wexford, and shared similar company.